This blog is propelled by a radical but self-evident premise:

 The Internet and online games are the most powerful tools for learning that humanity has ever had.

-Connected Camps is about helping our kids tap this power to become engaged, creative, self-directed learners.
+Connected parenting is about helping our kids tap this power to become engaged, creative, self-directed learners.
 It’s about recognizing that our kids are growing up in an era of abundance of access to knowledge, expertise, and creative expression.
 It’s about accepting that their experience is fundamentally different from our own growing up.
 It’s about embracing rather than fearing our networked world.

+Our non-profit, Connected Camps, offers safe and moderated online spaces and programs that are good for kids.
 Our mission is to build a global online community where kids build, code, play, and learn from one another.
 The programs we’ve developed tap the power of youth tech experts to teach and mentor, and we have served thousands of kids through our online and community-based programs.

 Our blog, Connected Parenting, is a resource for parents who want the Internet and online games to be a force for good in the lives of their kids.
 With the right supports, all kids can do amazing things.
 We offer practical tips, expert perspectives, and parenting stories to help families realize their full potential and engage in today’s connected world.